Adena, Ohio: History

 When the village was being established, Ohio General Assembly member John McLaughlin (1803-1816) suggested to name it after Adena Mansion, then Governor Thomas Worthington's home and estate in Chillicothe, Ohio.
 A post office called Adena was established in 1855 with Peter Hixon as the first Postmaster, although there was no mail route yet at the time.
 After a mail route was established, John Bendell was appointed as the first acting Postmaster.
 The post office is still in operation.

-Government

-Adena is governed by an elected six member village council and Mayor.